makerdao/pe-checklists/spell/spell-reviewer-goerli-checklist.md

 * [ ] Local Tests and CI PASS
 * [ ] Spell is Cast (**only on Goerli**)
   * [ ] Check Cast Trace (via [EthTx](https://ethtx.info/))
-    * [ ] Ensure no reverts are present that blocks execution
+    * [ ] Ensure no reverts are present that block execution
       * [ ] Inspect low level call reverts if expected
-    * [ ] Ensure all actions are executed and not out-of-gas errors are present
+    * [ ] Ensure all actions are executed and no out-of-gas errors are present
 * [ ] Archive matches `src`
   * `make diff-archive-spell`